-You’ll find that TWC recently included new wood in their catalogue, however, their forte remains with reclaimed wood.
-Meanwhile, if you’re worried about reclaimed flooring’s durability (being beat down as old flooring), you’ll actually find otherwise.
-See, these woods don’t actually come from old flooring.
+You’ll find that TWC recently included new wood in their catalog, however, their forte remains with reclaimed wood.
+Meanwhile, if you’re worried about reclaimed flooring’s durability (beating down as old flooring), you’ll actually find otherwise.
+See, these woods don’t actually come from the old flooring.

-The process of reclaiming wood from the beams keeps only the inner cuts resulting to a lighter patina.
-This also means a decrease in the distressed rustic appearance, fewer saw kerfs and know, less nail hole and checking.
+The process of reclaiming wood from the beams keeps only the inner cuts resulting in a lighter patina.
+This also means a decrease in the distressed rustic appearance, fewer saw kerfs and know less nail hole, and checking.

 As with most niche flooring retailers (included TWC), reclaimed wood flooring comes at higher costs.
 The price you pay for some personality and beauty, but well expect for its quality.
 But for consumers with an eye for good deals, TWC holds a “Specials” section for bargains.

 These “Specials” give you access to a limited volume of reclaimed and new flooring at a bargain price.
 If you have your credit card ready and they have the quantity you need, then you’re in for a treat.
 Maybe seven bucks for antique heart pine and chestnut?
 You got it!

 None to note